 David York Home Healthcare Agency provides skilled home health aide services for the elderly in their home and is abreast of all the latest guidelines for seniors.
 We would be happy to discuss your case with you.
 Please call us at (718) 376-7755 or visit our website.
 You can also follow us on Facebook, Twitter or LinkedIn.

-Ten things you can do to prevent falls include (The National Institute on Aging has a handy tip sheet):
+10 things you can do to prevent elderly falls include (The National Institute on Aging has a handy tip sheet):